stakater/Reloader/docs/Reloader-with-Sealed-Secrets.md

 8. Install Reloader.
 9. Once everything is setup, update the original secret at client and encrypt it with kubeseal to see reloader working.
 10. Apply the updated sealed secret.
-11. Reloader will resatart the pod to use that updated secret.
+11. Reloader will restart the pod to use that updated secret.